ezsystems/commerce-documentation/docs/getting_started/install_ez_commerce.md

 !!! note "Moving from trial"

-    If you started with a trial installation, you should [adjust the channel(s)](#edit-composerjson) you use in order to get software under [BUL license instead of a TTL license](https://ibexa.co/About-our-Software/Licenses-and-agreements/).
+    If you started with a trial installation, you must [adjust the channel(s)](#edit-composerjson) you use in order to get software under [BUL license instead of a TTL license](https://ibexa.co/About-our-Software/Licenses-and-agreements/).

 ## Edit composer.json